francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 {: #sec-fec-window-frame}

 The receiver needs to store the received symbols in order to recover the lost source symbols.
-The FEC_WINDOW frame is sent by the symbols receiver to announce the number of symbols  that can be stored simultaneously by the receiver at a given point of time.
+The FEC_WINDOW frame is sent by the receiver to announce the number of symbols  that can be stored simultaneously by the receiver at a given point of time.
 The format of the FEC_WINDOW frame is described in {{fig-fec-window-frame}}.

 ~~~~
 FEC_WINDOW {
-  Window Sequence Number (i),
+  FEC Window Epoch (i),
-  Window Size (i),
+  FEC Window Size (i),
 }
 ~~~~
 {: #fig-fec-window-frame title="FEC_WINDOW frame format"}

-The Window Sequence Number field is a unique identifier increasing by exactly one for each new FEC_WINDOW frame sent by the FEC receiver.
+The Window Epoch field is a unique identifier increasing by exactly one for each new FEC_WINDOW frame sent by the FEC receiver.

 The Window Size field indicates the number of symbols that can be stored simultaneously by the receiver.
-The Window Size value overrides the the window sizes received for smaller window sequence numbers.
+The Window Size value overrides the window sizes received for smaller window epochs.

 ## Announcing the recovered symbols
 {: #sec-symbol-ack-frame}

-The FEC receiver MAY advertise the source symbols that have been received either through the network or using FEC to avoid the sender retransmitting the data of the recovered source symbols.
+The FEC receiver MAY advertise the source symbols that have been received either through the network or coding channels to avoid the sender retransmitting the data of the recovered source symbols.
 This can be done using the SYMBOL_ACK frame as shown in {{fig-symbol-ack-frame}}.

 ~~~~
 SYMBOL_ACK {